infumap/infumap/tools/gpu/pdf_extract/README.md

 - accepts multipart file uploads at `POST /pdf-extract`
 - returns markdown and Marker metadata as JSON
-- loads Marker models once when the service starts
+- loads Marker predictor clients when the service starts; the Surya VLM `llama-server` is spawned on first layout or OCR use
 - uses a fixed extraction policy chosen by the tool

 ## Start The Service